What is mechanical engineering?

 Why study mechanical engineering at Strathclyde?

-Studying mechanical engineering at the University of Strathclyde, you'll be learning at an award-winning academic institution.
-A 5-star QS-rated University, we were awarded Times Higher Education University of the Year 2019 - the only university to win the award twice.
+Studying mechanical engineering at the University of Strathclyde, you'll be learning at an award-winning academic institution - the only to have won Times Higher Education University of the Year twice!

 We’re ranked 4th in the UK for mechanical engineering in the Complete University Guide Subject Tables 2021.

 Our postgraduate degree, MSc in Advanced Mechanical Engineering, is accredited by the Institution of Mechanical Engineers (IMechE) and provides a route for you to achieve Chartered Engineer status.